paul-caron/EpicCanvas/README.md

 Textures are pushed sequentially into the EpicCanvas.textures array.
 Textures can be used even when not fully loaded.
 A blue pixel will be used during loading time.

+# Set Texture
+It is possible to alternate between textures.
+The EpicCanvas.setTexture(texture) method is there for that purpose.

 # Loading 3D Model
 3D models can be loaded in the EpicCanvas using this method: